VerdommeMan/Spcall/README.md

 	end))
 	print("Even this will error")
 end)
-print("As you can see it indirectly propegates the timeout error")
+print("As you can see it indirectly propagates the timeout error")
 ```
 ![output](https://i.imgur.com/xfnHdVa.png)